evgenyneu/JsonSwiftson/README.md

 ## Alternative solutions

-Here are some other popular libraries that can help taming JSON in Swift.
+Here is the list of excellent libraries that can help taming JSON in Swift.

 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)
 * [json-swift](https://github.com/owensd/json-swift)